Easy piano songs: ten simple, rewarding melodies piano newbies can master

 The piano can be one of the most rewarding instruments for a beginner.

-It's easy to master and anyone can produce beautiful sounds on it without too much training - unlike, say, the violin (one of the hardest instruments to learn), where learners have to put in a few dozen hours before they start to sound consistently pleasing.
+It's easy to master and anyone can produce beautiful sounds on it without too much training - unlike, say, the violin (conversely, one of the hardest instruments to learn), where learners have to put in a few dozen hours before they start to sound consistently pleasing.

 Not for nothing is 'Happy Birthday' one of the world's best-known and best-loved melodies.
 Of course, the fact that it's sung on joyous occasions is part of its appeal: but it also owes its popularity to the fact that it's also one of the easiest songs to play on the piano.

-The Guinness Book of World Records tells us that 'Happy Birthday' is the most recognised song in the English language, followed by 'For He's a Jolly Good Fellow'.
+The Guinness Book of World Records tells us that 'Happy Birthday' is the most recognised song in the English language (second place, since you ask, goes to 'For He's a Jolly Good Fellow').
 The tune comes from the song 'Good Morning to All', traditionally attributed to American sisters Patty and Mildred J. Hill in 1893.

 You're probably very familiar with this festive classic: but did you know its origins?
 The song was created by American composer James Lord Pierpont, as a Thanksgiving song in 1857.
 It's now a favourite the world ever, cropping up in shopping centres, on doorsteps, at children’s carol concerts and much more.